 scrub me secret: rosacea is often seen occurring after age 30. while it is also seen in children and younger people, we see it more often later in life. this may be due to living a lifestyle that causes a lot of irritation or inflammation.

-3. What can cause a flare up?
+3. What causes a rosacea flare ups?

 Excessive sun is something that isn't good for anyones skin.
 If you have rosacea, the sun can end up doing more damage to your skin compared to someone without.
 The sun can not only damage the fibers in your skin but it also brings a lot of heat to the surface, causing a flare up.
 Other things that heat up the skin can also irritate rosacea; hot baths and showers, saunas, steam rooms, and even hot yoga.
 These are all activities you should be avoiding.
 Internal heat is another cause of rosacea flare up.
 Consuming spicy foods and drinking alcohol can make our cheeks flush even if we don't struggle with rosacea.
 This goes to show how much internal heat is created in our body when we consume certain foods or alcohol.
 Other triggers such as heavy lifting, exercise or even stress can cause our bodies to heat up and provoke rosacea.